 After the DM-worker restarts and runs

-start-task, it retries to synchronize the sharding DDL statement.
-But as other DM-workers have finished synchronizing this DDL statement, the restarted DM-worker cannot synchronize or skip this DDL statement.
+start-task, it retries to replicate the sharding DDL statement.
+But as other DM-workers have finished replicating this DDL statement, the restarted DM-worker cannot replicate or skip this DDL statement.

 query-status to check the information of the sharding DDL statement that the restarted DM-worker is currently blocking.